Tremarctos: Evolution

 Tremarctos belongs to the subfamily Tremarctinae, which first appeared as Plionarctos during the late Miocene epoch of North America.
 Plionarctos is also believed to be the ancestor of all subsequent Tremarctine bears (Arctodus, Arctotherium and Tremarctos).
 The genetic divergence date for Arctodus is between 5.5 million years ago and 4.8 million years ago, and between Arctotherium and Tremarctos at 4.1 million years ago.
 This genetic divergence occurred around the Miocene-Pliocene boundary, when tremarctine bears, along with other ursids, experienced an explosive radiation in diversity, as C_{4} vegetation (grasses) and open habitats dominated.
 The world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 70–80% of North American genera.

 The medium-sized Arctodus pristinus, Tremarctos floridanus and Arctotherium sp. evolved from Plionarctos in the Blancan faunal age of North America, being first recorded ca. 2.6Ma.
 Researchers believe that Arctotherium was a sister lineage to Tremarctos, or even emerged from the Tremarctos genus.
 These first appearances near the Plio-Pleistocene boundary coincide with the start of the Quaternary Glaciation, the formation of the Panama Land Bridge, and the second phase of the Great American Biotic Interchange, with the first records of the main South American faunal wave into the United States.
 A Plionarctos harroldum specimen from Taunton (Washington, 2.9Ma) appears evolutionarily intermediate between Plionarctos harroldum and Tremarctos floridanus, affirming that Plionarctos harroldum is the likely ancestor of Tremarctos.
+In comparison with Plionarctos harroldum and other tremarctine bears, preliminary research examining the sizes of m1 molar suggest that the Tremarctos genus saw a notable enlargement of their carnassial teeth.

 Genetic research on the mitochondrial DNA of tremarctine bears indicates Tremarctos was more closely related to Arctotherium than Arctodus.
 However, a preliminary investigation of tremarctine bear's nuclear DNA suggests an extensive history of hybridization between Tremarctos and Arctodus in North America, although hybridization with Arctotherium (likely A. wingei) as the Tremarctos genus migrated southwards into South America is also possible.
 Evidence of gene flow between Tremarctos and an ursine bear was also uncovered, most likely due to the extensive overlap between Tremarctos and the ancestors of the American black bear in Pleistocene North America.